thePrintLabs/pressroom/README.md

 **License:** GPL v2

 ## What is PressRoom?
-PressRoom aims to turn WordPress into a multiple channel publishing platform.
+PressRoom turns WordPress into a multiple channel publishing platform.
 It is being developed around a vision for digital publishing that we see growing and struggling with the available technologies.

 Everything in PressRoom is structured around the concept of **Editorial Projects**; they are containers for an unlimited number of **Editions**, which are containers for any kind of content that you can already add and manage in WordPress.

-An **Edition** can be exported at the same time to an iOS client based on the [Baker Framework ](https://github.com/bakerframework/baker) and to the web as standalone microsite.
+An **Edition** can be exported at the same time to an iOS client based on the [Baker Framework ](https://github.com/bakerframework/baker) and to the web as a standalone microsite.

-**PressRoom** is the perfect tool to embrace a sub-compact publishing model, but you’re not restriced to any kind of content structure since everything is being build to be flexible and highly customizable.
-Suitable for books, magazines, newspapers or just to manage your static websites.
+**PressRoom** is the perfect tool to embrace a sub-compact publishing model, but you’re not restricted to any kind of content structure, since everything is being built to be flexible and highly customizable.
+Suitable for books, magazines, newspapers or just to manage your static websites and release your blog to multiple channels.

 ##Installation